ABOUT INL SUMMIT 2017

 Rui Enes started his career as a member of the electronics laboratory in Grundig Electrónica Portugal, Lda and in 2003 became the administrator for Delphy Automotive Sustems- Portugal, S.A.

-Previously, Francisco Veloso was the Dean at Católica Lisbon School of Business & Economics, where he held the NOS Chair in Innovation and Entrepreneurship.
+Francisco Veloso is the Dean at Imperial College Business School.
+Previously, he was the Dean at Católica Lisbon School of Business & Economics, where he held the NOS Chair in Innovation and Entrepreneurship.
 Francisco also retains an adjunct appointment at Carnegie Mellon University, where he was a tenured Full Professor.

-Gionata Tedeschi works with organizations from different consumer intensive industries (including automotive, banking, insurance, media, retail, and utilities) and supports them in their digital, value-creation strategies and their transformation journeys.
+Gionata Tedeschi works with organizations from areas such as automotive, banking, insurance, media, retail, utilities and supports them in their digital, value-creation strategies.

 As speaker and author on innovation, he has been focused on leading edge topics for business transformation, such as IOT, big data, digital hubs, platform companies and industry 4.0.